praveek/launch.en/help/launch-reference/managing-resources/data-elements.md

 Data elements are the building blocks for your data dictionary (or data map).
 Use data elements to collect, organize, and deliver data across marketing and ad technology.

 A single data element is a variable whose value can be mapped to query strings, URLs, cookie values, JavaScript variables, and so on.
-You can reference this value by its variable name throughout Launch.
+You can reference this value by its variable name throughout [!DNL Launch].
 This collection of data elements becomes the dictionary of defined data that you can use to build your rules (events, conditions, and actions).
 This data dictionary is shared across all of Launch for use with any extension you've added to your property.

 >[!IMPORTANT]  Changes do not take effect until they are [published](/help/launch-reference/publishing/overview.md).